janmilosh/farkle-javascript/README.md

-#Farkle Game for Two Players
+#Farkle Game for One or Two Players

 by Jan Milosh